-a) The Mississippi Department of Rehabilitation Services (MDRS); b) MDRS pays the state match in advance to Division of Medicaid (DOM) via an IGT based on the prior quarter's claims payments.
+The Mississippi Department of Rehabilitation Services (MDRS) is appropriated the state funds for this waiver.
+MDRS pays the state match in advance to the Division of Medicaid (DOM) via an intergovernmental transfer (IGT) based on the prior quarter's claims payments.